simeonhebrew/Bioinformatics-Internship/Internship-Report.md

 ## Introduction

-The following is an account of my progress approximately two months into my bioinformatics internship with respect to the goals that I had set out to achieve by the end of the incubation program.
+The following is an account of my four month bioinformatics internship with respect to the goals that I had set out to achieve by the end of the incubation program.
 The descriptions given define what I have been exposed to so far, steps I have made towards attaining desired competence and the challenges I have encountered during the same.
 Conclusively, I have provided specific areas which I need to learn and revisit so as to scale up my bioinformatics skills.